 |

-to other specialists if the Birth Midwife
+to other specialists if the birth midwife

-can't handle the circumstances (obstetrician
+can't offer appropriate support in the circumstances

-or gynecologist, or GP, or psychiatrist for
+GP, psychiatrist for postpartum depression,

 |